Skip to content

 Parameter fixed_crontab

-For some functions that will be used in scheduled tasks (Old Version: Automatic Trigger Configuration), the function author might have requirements for the frequency of automatic runs.
-In this case, you can specify this parameter to fix the scheduled tasks of the function (Old Version: Automatic Trigger Configuration) to the specified Crontab expression.
+For some functions that will be used for scheduled tasks (old version: auto trigger config), the function writer may have requirements regarding the frequency of automatic runs.
+In this case, this parameter can be specified to fix the scheduled task (old version: auto trigger config) for this function to a designated Crontab expression.

 Example